jontejada/discover_weekly_hoard/readme.md

-#discover_weekly_hoard
-* visualize & save the Spotify "Discover Weekly" playlist
+##about Spotify's "Discover Weekly" playlist

-##"Discover Weekly" playlist
 * Spotify recommended tracks based on own listening history & "what others are playlisting and listening to around the songs you love"
 * auto-updated every monday morning
 * exactly(?)
 30 tracks, ~2 hrs